Recovery Journey Roadmap

 I was yet to understand that the changes in my symptoms and the appearance of them elsewhere in my body were actually good signs and served as further belief later on...

-Sometimes I thought 'I must have an injury or my herniated disc must be hurting me and maybe it's just my fear of TMS that's just lying on top of that', but again I was wrong.
-When I look at the symptoms closely (hindsight for the win!) my pain wasn't in the disc in my back, the pain was in persistently contracted muscles around that area, that I sometimes felt in my hips and into my buttocks too.
-I have a theory on why back pain is one of the most common area for TMS symptoms, check that out here - chronic back pain and the Psoas muscle.
+I thought I must have had an injury or my herniated disc must be hurting me and maybe it's just my fear of my symptoms that's just lying on top of that, but again I was wrong.
+When I look at the symptoms closely (hindsight for the win!) my pain wasn't in the disc in my back, the pain was in persistently contracted muscles around that area, which I sometimes felt in my hips and into my buttocks too.

 I was so into it all, stopping everything was a huge decision and leap of faith.
 No more daily shiatsu massager, (that I was using so often I had calluses on my back!) no more chiropractor, no more physiotherapy, no more specifically targeted back/core strengthening exercises, no more steroid injections, no more valium.
 I still took over-the-counter painkillers fairly regularly when I was really bad, but not much else.
 I took control back and got myself moving again with a very different hopeful perspective.

-Basically, I was feeding my symptoms with fear and ignoring my emotional self.
+I was feeding my symptoms with fear and ignoring my emotional self.
 I put so much emphasis on fixing the symptoms that I was constantly reinforcing my physical diagnosis whilst exacerbating them in the process.

 Where to next?

-The first thing that Dr Sarno recommended to do is to STOP the fear of triggering chronic symptoms with Graded Exposure.
+The first thing that Dr Sarno recommended to do is to stop the fear of triggering chronic symptoms with Graded Exposure.

 Let's talk